RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 - The home page is rendered by [templates/home/index.html](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/home/index.html), and its controller is [plugins/openlibrary/home.py](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/plugins/openlibrary/home.py#L18).

 - A books page is rendered by [templates/type/edition/view.html](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/type/edition/view.html).
-An edition is defined by edition.type.
-Note that editions have are served by a `/books/OL\d+M` url.
+An edition is defined by edition type.
+An edition is served by a `/books/OL\d+M` url.

-- A works page is rendered by `templates/view/work/view.html`.
+- A works page is rendered by [templates/type/work/view.html](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/type/work/view.html).
 A work is defined by work type.
+A work is served by a `/works/OL\d+M` url.

 ## Backend Guide